-- Support training for employees to enable them to undertake their role in preventing, recognising and reporting child abuse or harm to children and young people. - Reportable Allegation investigations are supported as required by the CEO or EMT. \geq - > Promoting to employees and contractors, the importance of acknowledging and appreciating the strengths of Aboriginal culture and its importance to the wellbeing and safety of Aboriginal children and young people.
+- Support training for employees to enable them to undertake their role in preventing, recognising and reporting child abuse or harm to children and young people. - Reportable Allegation investigations are supported as required by the CEO or EMT. - Promoting to employees and contractors, the importance of acknowledging and appreciating the strengths of Aboriginal culture and its importance to the wellbeing and safety of Aboriginal children and young people. - Include child safety considerations into all departmental operational plans, programming and service delivery standards.

-The General Manager Talent & Culture: Develop and implement a range of resources for employees that highlight PL's commitment to Safeguarding Children and Young People, including induction resources and ongoing training and education.
+The General Manager Talent & Culture: Develop and implement a range of resources for employees that highlight PL's commitment to safeguarding children and young people, including induction resources and ongoing training and education.